BenjaTK/Gaea/docs/modifiers.md

 Replaces tiles in the map with another tile based on a noise texture and a threshold.

+### Heightmap Painter

+Replaces tiles in the map with another tile based on a noise heightmap.

 ### Remove Disconnected

 Uses flood fill to remove all tiles that aren't connected to `starting_tile`.

 _**TODO**: Better explanations._